 VA patients frequently receive some form of care from unpaid caregivers, typically family members.
 These services have an economic value that should be measured when determining the total cost of care.

 The only way to learn about caregiver time is through direct measurement.
 Caregivers can be surveyed in person, by telephone, or by mail.
-If caregiving is likely to last over many weeks, if possible it is advisable to supply caregivers with activity logs to fill out.
+If caregiving is likely to last over many weeks, it is advisable to supply caregivers with activity logs to fill out.
 The goal is to determine the total time spent on the patient due to the condition under study.
 This includes time spent providing care, time spent on the person's behalf, and time spent accompanying the patient to medical appointments.
 In some cases the condition of interest may not necessitate any extra time above and beyond what the patient would have received absent the condition.
 In that case there would be no extra (or incremental) cost due to this condition.

 The next step is to assign a value to caregivers' time.
 If the person is employed, a reasonable measure is his or her hourly wage.
 This information can be requested on a survey or in person.
 To find hourly earnings, divide the annual earnings by 2088 for full-time workers.
 For part-time workers, multiply the average hours per week times the number of weeks worked per year to determine the hours worked per year, and then divide total earnings by that amount.